Do you have questions about a social assessment report?

 Do you need extra help accessing our services?

-If you would like this factsheet explained in your language, please phone the Translating and Interpreting Service on 13 14 50 to speak to an interpreter.
-Ask them to connect you to Legal Aid Queensland.
+We are committed to providing accessible services to Queenslanders from all culturally and linguistically diverse backgrounds.
+If you would like this publication explained in your language, please phone the Translating and Interpreting Service on 13 14 50 to speak to an interpreter.
+Ask them to connect you to Legal Aid Queensland on 1800 998 980.
 If you are deaf or have a hearing or speech impairment you can contact us using the National Relay Service.
-To make a call, go to the National Relay Service Website and ask for 1800 998 980 (Legal Aid Queensland’s legal information line).
+Visit www.relayservice.gov.au and ask for 1800 998 980 (our legal information line).
 These are free services.